Register

 Islamic Relief Logo

-Islam and the Environment - a presentation for School assemblies for KS2
+Islam and the Environment - a leaflet

 We also have a selection of faith resources that are suitable for schools, and a range of discussion tasks that can be modified for use in the classroom.